 Catastrophic Injury Accreditation is for solicitors or CILEx members.
 CILEx applicants should have passed the institute's civil litigation and tort papers.

-Members will have shown, to the satisfaction of the Law Society, that they have and will maintain a high level of knowledge, skills, experience and practice in the area of catastrophic injury.
+Members will have shown that they have achieved the required level of competence and knowledge in this area of law as defined by the Society.
 They will need to have personally been conducting catastrophic injury cases for claimants or defendants for at least three years prior to applying for the scheme.

 To help clients and/or their representatives confidently choose a legal practitioner with proven competency in catastrophic injury law.
 Specialists have experience of working closely with individuals who have received life-changing injuries, to understand and protect their best interests.

 See Applying for Catastrophic Injury Accreditation.